 Use a similar content strategy to Facebook, as outlined above.

 1. Tweet Tips about Staging and Moving.
 Help out your clients (and yourself), by teaching them how to stage their home for better sales.
 Post links to good articles and videos on how to present a residence when you’re selling it.
-And teach about how to pack and make a move less stressful, such as in this example:
+And teach about how to pack and make a move less stressful.

 2. Tweet Local News.
 Twitter tends to be a great place for news.
 If there’s a new school being built in your area – tweet about it.
 Good news stories to show how great your neighbourhood is – and how well you know it.